OSHA 10 Hour Training in Nevada

 About Nevada OSHA Training Requirements

-Like it or hate it, Nevada has decided (as of 2010 anyway) to require OSHA training.
-New hires have approximately 2 weeks (15 days to be precise) to obtain an OSHA 10 card.
+Nevada began to require OSHA training in 2010.
+That is also when Federal OSHA opened a local office in Nevada for the first time in Las Vegas, showing its intent to step up enforcement and inspections.
+New hires in Nevada have approximately 2 weeks (15 days to be precise) to obtain an OSHA 10 card.
 This card is the proof that the employee has completed an OSHA-accepted 10-hour construction safety course.

 Nevada requirements apply to just about every type of employee within the state, although if you’re a Federal worker, a postal worker, or if you work on native American lands different rules might apply.